Oyster card: Sales

 As well as the £7 fee for the card, a minimum purchase of £5 credit or a week Travelcard or Bus & Tram Pass is necessary at point of issue.

 Visitor Oyster cards can be obtained from Visit Britain outlets around the world, and from other transport operators, such as EasyJet and Gatwick Express, online, and from any ticket office.
 However, these limited-functionality cards cannot be registered.
 Any remaining credit on the card is refundable upon return of the card; the £5 price of the card is not refunded.

 Oyster cards were initially free, but a refundable deposit of £3 was subsequently introduced in May 2009, then increased to £5 in January 2011.
 Deposits and unused credit may be refunded by posting the card to TfL; refunds are available by cheque in pounds sterling, by bank transfer to a UK account, as credit to another Oyster card, or as a TfL web account voucher.
 Customers must provide proof of identity and address for refunds exceeding £15.
 Refunds of up to £10, including the deposit, can alternatively be claimed in cash at London Underground ticket machines.
 Although the £5 deposit was intended to cover the cost of the card itself, ticket machines have no facility to retain the card, so customers completing a refund transaction remain in possession of a deactivated Oyster card.
 For cards issued since February 2020, the £5 deposit was replaced by a card fee, which is credited to the card after the first transaction made more than a year after issue.
 On 4 September 2022, the card fee increased to £7 and became non-refundable.
 On 7 September 2025, the card issue fee was raised to £10.

-Unregistered cards can only be loaded with credit to use at adult pay as you go rates, and adult 7 day Travelcards.
+Unregistered cards can only be loaded with credit to use at adult pay-as-you-go rates, and adult 7-day Travelcards.

-Ticket vending machines on most National Rail stations will top-up Oyster cards and sell tickets that can be loaded on to Oyster.
+Ticket vending machines on most National Rail stations will top-up Oyster cards and sell tickets that can be loaded onto Oyster.
 New Oyster cards are not available at most National Rail stations.
 At several main line termini, TfL runs Travel Information Centres, which do sell Oyster cards.